 One of the most read posts on this blog is 7 Health Benefits of Chauvihar.
 Since the day it was posted in Feb 2018, it has more than 1100 views.
 This statistic inspired me to write about the other principles of Jainism which could be of interest and benefit to the readers.
 Here I present 7 Principles of Jainism.
 I am sure the readers will … Continue reading 7 Jainism Concepts You Can Use for a Better Life

 Diwali is perhaps the most important of all Indian festivals.
-There are many stores which make Diwali a significant day.
+There are many stores that make Diwali a significant day.
 For most, Diwali is the celebration of King Rama’s return to Ayodhya after his victory over Ravana.
 Others trace the origin of the festival to the Mahabharata, where Diwali is marked by the return of the five Pandavas from their exile in the forest.
-Diwali … Continue reading Mahavira and Diwali Connection
+Diwali … Continue reading Do You Know Diwali and Mahavira Connection?

 Recently I read two quotes about Busy-Ness.
 “Busy is a drug that a lot of people addicted too.”
 Rob Bell.
 “Busy life is a wasted life.”
 Francis Crick I pondered over these profound thoughts.
 I thought if it is an addiction let me write about it.
 This addiction could be life-consuming.
 If we look around us people are competing to remain busy.
 Those who are not busy try to … Continue reading You are Wasting Your Precious Life if You are Busy